‘I’d consider giving her a ... throat punch’

 The drama took off after D’Arrigo filed objections against Weinstock’s petitions, which she told the Chronicle was recommended as part of her campaign because Weinstock didn’t have enough signatures.
-D’Arrigo referred to a press release put out by Weinstock on March 13, that stated, “If people want to sign my petition and they also want to keep their distance, I’ll sign the form on their behalf, with a great big asterisk next to that person’s name, with an explanation.
-I told all the campaign’s volunteers to do the same exact thing.
+D’Arrigo referred to a press release put out by Weinstock on March 13, that stated, “If people want to sign my petition and they also want to keep their distance, I’ll sign the form on their behalf, with a great big asterisk next to that person’s name, with an explanation ...
 If team Suozzi files a lawsuit to knock me off the ballot, I’m pretty sure that the judge will decide that my compromise was perfectly reasonable under the circumstance.”

-According to D’Arrigo, she planned to file an objection against Suozzi as well, but her team accidentally filed it against herself instead of against the incumbent congressman.
-Weinstock claimed the mistake was an intentional scheme in order to hide her attempts to kick him of the ballot.
+D’Arrigo said she planned to file an objection against Suozzi as well, but her team accidentally filed it against herself instead of against the incumbent congressman.
+Weinstock claimed the mistake was an intentional scheme in order to hide her attempts to kick him off the ballot.

 In the Facebook post, Weinstock referred to the filing as a “stunt” that “deliberately put me and my family at risk” because he had to visit the post office twice in three days to counter her challenges, an act that he said warranted a throat punch.